-You have enough to think about on your wedding day.
-You don’t want the extra hassle of wondering, "Are my vendors are playing nicely with each other, or are they struggling with each other to get the same shot?"
+You don’t want the hassle of wondering, "Are my vendors are playing nicely with each other, or are they struggling with each other to get the same shot?"

 Because they're with you every step of your wedding day—even if you don't see the tension between the videographer and photographer, you'll definitely feel it.

 These two vendors need to work seamlessly as a team to ensure you have the best experience possible and stay on time while doing it.

 Some photographers have it in their contract that if you don't hire their recommended videographers, they can't guarantee your important shots.
 The vendors they're recommending might be more money than the videographer that you're eyeing up.
 But it's the difference between having a carefree amazing time with these two vendors and having a stressful experience.

 This is why it’s critical that you ask if they've worked together and get along before you book your vendors.